 Medicare Coverage for Home Modifications

 There are very few accessibility items or home modifications that Medicare specifies it will cover.
 Some items, such as commode chairs, can be covered if they are deemed medically necessary.
-In those cases, Medicare will cover 80 percent of the cost, leaving you with 20 percent and your deductible.
+In those cases, Medicare will cover 80 percent of the cost, leaving you with 20 percent and after you meet your deductible.

 What Accessibility Items Does Medicare Cover?

 There are few instances when an accessibility item falls under Medicare’s classification of durable medical equipment (DME).
 Meaning that you will probably have to pay for most other items.

 DME is largely focused on equipment that is medically necessary, not convenience or comfort based.
 This means that items such as grab bars, bathtub seats and stairway elevators are unlikely to be covered.

 Since there are many items that simply are not specified by Medicare, there is a chance that exceptions could be made on some equipment under certain conditions and needs.

 While the accessibility items that Medicare will help pay for are very limited, commode chairs are covered if you can’t use a normal toilet and the item is deemed medically necessary.
 Unlike regular toilet seats, commode chairs can be mobile and are designed to help people who are immobilized or injured.